alex-lt-kong/network-protocols/README.md

 # Network Protocols

-* Implementing a few common network protocols from scratch.
+* Implementing/testing a few common network protocols from scratch.
-* "Scratch" generally means from L3 upwards in OSI model.
+* "From scratch" generally means from L3 upwards as defined in OSI model.

 ### Review of OSI and TCP/IP models